 Data transformations of this scope would be tiresome to implement as a functions—just think of all those formulas!
 Exago BI makes it possible to weave large scale changes into the report processing itself using server and action events.
 Admins can pick from a menu of moments (for example, when a user double-clicks a report or when a report is executed) and instruct the application to perform a task of their design in that moment.
 It might be to localize all date fields in a report or show report SQL as a user message or something else entirely!
 At the end of the day, you also get to decide whether reporting tasks should be global or applied on a report-by-report basis.

-Can it…display multiple charts in one report?
+Can your operational reporting display multiple charts in one report?

 Charts are for summarizing data, so it’s common to have one at the end of a report.
 But what if you’ve got a more complicated report with lots of sections that need summarizing?